-(6) A summary of the educational expenses for which reimbursement is sought under the dentist loan repayment program and verification of expenses;
+(6) A summary and verification of the educational expenses for which reimbursement is sought under the dentist loan repayment program ;

 (7) Verification of United States citizenship or legal alien status;

-(8) Verification of license to practice dentistry under Chapter 4715. of the Revised Code and proof of good standing; and
+(8) If the applicant is a dentist, verification of license to practice dentistry under Chapter 4715. of the Revised Code and proof of good standing; and

-(9) Any other information requested by the department of health.
+(9) Any other information requested by the department .